VR-Rathod/Code-Note/pages/MongoDB.md

 		  :::
 	-
 	- ## Connection Pooling & Error Handling
+		- In production, wrap your `MongoClient` in a singleton class so the connection pool is created once at startup and shared across all requests.
+Configure `maxPoolSize` based on your expected concurrency and MongoDB's `maxIncomingConnections` limit. `serverSelectionTimeoutMS` controls how long the driver waits to find an available server before throwing — set it low (5s) so failures surface quickly rather than hanging.
+Listen to `serverHeartbeatFailed` events to detect connectivity issues proactively.
+Always register a shutdown hook to close the client gracefully.
 		- :::code-tabs
 		  ```javascript
 		  // Node.js - Production connection with error handling